SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 public List<string> AlsoMultiValue { get; } = new();
 ```

-If you are _not_ using source generation, using .Net 6.0 or later, and using a read-only property
+If you are _not_ using the [`GeneratedParserAttribute`][] attribute, using .Net 6.0 or later, and
-like this, it is recommended to use [`ICollection<T>`][] as the type of the property.
-Otherwise,
+using a read-only property like this, it is recommended to use [`ICollection<T>`][] as the type of
-[`CommandLineParser`][] will not be able to determine the
+the property.
+Otherwise, [`CommandLineParser`][] will not be able to determine the
 [nullability](Arguments.md#arguments-with-non-nullable-types) of the collection's elements.
 This
 limitation does not apply to source generation.

-A multi-value argument whose type is a boolean is both a switch and a multi-value argument.
+A multi-value argument whose type is a boolean or a nullable boolean is both a switch and a
+multi-value argument.

 ```csharp
 [CommandLineArgument]